ATOMScience-org/AMPL/README.md

 <a name="Getting-started"></a>
 ## Getting started
 Welcome to the ATOM Modeling PipeLine (AMPL) for Drug Discovery!
 These instructions will explain how to install this pipeline for model fitting and prediction.
 &nbsp;

-<a name="Prerequisites"></a>
-### Prerequisites
-AMPL is a Python 3 package that has been developed and run in a specific conda environment.
-The following prerequisites are necessary to install AMPL:

-- conda (Anaconda 3 or Miniconda 3, Python 3)
-&nbsp;

 <a name="Install"></a>